 |Setting||London, Vienna, Casablanca,|

 The film's title caused a degree of concern with Disney, who were developing Star Wars spin-off Rogue One when this film was released, yet this Mission: Impossible film is less about a rogue nation, more about a rogue bloke called Lane.
 He recruits former agents to create a sinister secret spy network called the Syndicate, with an unknown agenda other than generally being villainous.
-The threat he poses is vague – in the film he is merely trying to do the equivalent of robbing a bank, but for billions - but at least he is played with menace while his henchman stare silently.
+The threat he poses is vague – in the film he is merely trying to do the equivalent of robbing a really big bank with billions of dollars at stake – but at least he is played with menace while his henchman stare silently.

 The film is set in Casablanca while the character Ilsa Faust is named after the character Ilsa Lund from Casablanca (1942) and Faust, the legendary character who makes a deal with the devil.
 Tom Cruise had previously worked with director Christopher McQuarrie on Jack Reacher (2012).